SalomePlatform/adao/doc/en/advanced.rst

 **A first way is to limit the default number of iterations in the iterative search processes**.
 Even if this is not the best theoretical way to control the algorithm, it is very effective in a real study process.
-For this purpose, the keyword "*MaximumNumberOfSteps*" exists in all cases of calculations that support it, and its default value is usually set to an equivalent of infinity so that it is not the stopping criterion.
+For this purpose, the keyword "*MaximumNumberOfIterations*" exists in all cases of calculations that support it, and its default value is usually set to an equivalent of infinity so that it is not the stopping criterion.
 This is the case for calculations based on variational methods such as :ref:`section_ref_algorithm_3DVAR`,